brucemack/brucemack.github.io/_posts/2025-09-11-kicad-notes-1.md

 The connection between SMD pads and copper fills has an important nuance called "thermal relief."
-The idea here is to provide the desired electrical connection between the pad and the copper fill while *minimizing the amount of thermal mass connected to the pad*.
+The idea here is to provide the desired electrical connection between the pad and the copper fill while *minimizing the amount of thermal mass hanging on the pad*.
 The thermal mass of a pad very much affects the ability to solder on the pad.
 Pads with excessively large thermal mass will pull heat away from the desired contact point, leading to poor/cold joints.